 Doberman Pinschers are great dogs for all types of people, situations and environments.
 It’s because they’re so adaptable that they’re able to thrive in family environments (with multiple people) but also with a single owner.

-Despite their adaptive nature, I would not recommend these dogs for homes with multiple infants, toddlers or babies.
+Despite their adaptive nature, I wouldn’t recommend one for homes with multiple babies or toddlers.
 It’s not because they won’t get along, but because it’ll be difficult meeting the needs of a Doberman.